jtiala/lunchwatch-api/README.md

 [![PRs Welcome][prs-badge]][contributing]
 [![License][license-badge]](license)

-[LunchWatch](https://lunch.watch) is a lunch menu aggregator web app.
+[LunchWatch][lunchwatch] is a lunch menu aggregator web app.
 The app is currently aggregating menus from restaurants in Oulu, Finland.

-This repository contains Node.js API, which also includes menu importers.
-The actual web app is located in a [separate repository](https://github.com/jtiala/lunchwatch-client).
+This repository contains Node.js [GraphQL][graphql] and REST APIs, and also includes scheduled menu importers.
+The actual web app is located in a [separate repository][lunchwatch-client-repo].
 Issues concerning the UI should be discussed in that repository.

 ## Pre-requisites